 Being an elite athlete or performer is a great honour.
 However, there are also some extra responsibilities such as special orientations, performance goals and being an ACU ambassador from time to time.

 Before you apply to join the EAPP, make sure you read our terms and conditions.

-Firstly, you must apply for your ACU course via your local tertiary admissions centre (TAC).
-Following this, you will need to supporting documentation and submit an EAPP application form direct to ACU.
+Firstly, you must apply for your ACU course via your local tertiary admissions centre (TAC) or via the ACU Guarantee.
+Following this, you will need to gather your supporting documentation and submit an EAPP application form direct to ACU.

 To get started, read our step-by-step application guide.